Jacky Durand: Doping and disqualification

 Durand took drugs during the Tour de la Côte Picarde in 1996 and was given a one-month probationary suspension.
 He was disqualified during the Tour de France in 2002 for holding on to a car during the mountainous stage to the Plateau de Beille in the Pyrenees.
 There had been complaints from riders, including the Czech, Ján Svorada, that he had done the same the previous year.

 His name was on the list of doping tests published by the French Senate on 24 July 2013 that were collected during the 1998 Tour de France and found positive for EPO when retested in 2004.

 Retirement

 Durand retired from racing in 2005 after receiving no team offers.
-He followed that year's Tour de France as representative of the supermarket chain, Champion.
+He followed that year's Tour de France as representative of the supermarket chain Champion.
 He is now a television commentator for Eurosport.

 Private life

-Durand stayed loyal to his first club, CC Renzé, throughout his career.
+Durand stayed loyal to his first club, CC Renazé (53), throughout his career.
 He lives in Mauritius.

 On 25 November 2017, Durand's 80-year-old father, Henri Durand, was reported missing by his wife, Colette, after he went out for his usual bicycle ride and never returned.
 His body was found in a lake on 2 January 2018, in between Ballots and Saint-Michel-de-la-Roë.
 An autopsy confirmed he had died from drowning.